-- If you are at risk for diabetes, or have been diagnosed with pre-diabetes, you may be eligible to take part in our free, highly successful Diabetes Prevention Program, a proven way to prevent type 2 diabetes by making small lifestyle changes.
-Are you at risk for diabetes?
+- If you are at risk for type 2 diabetes, or have been diagnosed with pre-diabetes, you may be eligible to take part in our free, highly successful National Diabetes Prevention Program, a proven way to prevent type 2 diabetes by making small lifestyle changes.
+Are you at risk for type 2 diabetes?
 Take the Type 2 Diabetes Risk Test!

-- The DPP research study showed that making small behavior changes helped participants lose 5% to 7% of their body weight - that is 10 to 14 pounds for a 200-pound person.
+- The NDPP research study showed that making small behavior changes helped participants lose 5% to 7% of their body weight - that is 10 to 14 pounds for a 200-pound person.

 - These lifestyle changes reduced the risk of developing type 2 diabetes by 58% in people with pre-diabetes.

 - The program meets for an hour in a small group setting over a year.
 During the first 6 months of the program, you will meet about once a week; during the second 6 months, you'll meet once or twice a month.
 Trained lifestyle coaches lead the sessions and help you make small, but important, lifestyle changes that improve your health.